SciML/Catalyst.jl/docs/src/catalyst_applications/dynamical_systems.md

 ```@example dynamical_systems_lyapunov
 lyapunovspectrum(ds, 100)
 ```
-Here, the largest exponent is positive, suggesting that the model is chaotic (or, more accurately, it has at least one  chaotic attractor, to which we go to from the initial condition $(1.5, 1.5, 1.5)).
+Here, the largest exponent is positive, suggesting that the model is chaotic (or, more accurately, it has at least one chaotic attractor, to which it go to from the initial condition $(1.5, 1.5, 1.5)).

 Next, we consider the [Brusselator] model.
 First we simulate the model for two similar initial conditions, confirming that they converge to the same limit cycle:
 ```@example dynamical_systems_lyapunov